bsinghs/app_flyte_wf1/OAUTH_STORY_DOCUMENTATION.md

     tokens = self.exchange_code_for_tokens(auth_code)
 ```

-**📖 What's happening:** Auth0 sends your browser back home with a temporary authorization code as proof that you successfully authenticated.
+**📖 What's happening:** Auth0 sends your browser back home with a temporary authorization code as proof that you successfully authenticated (via Google behind the scenes).

 ---